Rogues (comics): The New Rogues

 The New Rogues appear in "Gotham Underground", formed and led by the Penguin and consisting of Chill, the Mirror Man, Mr. Magic, and the Weather Witch.
 Additionally, Dick Grayson works undercover within the group as Freddie Dinardo / Burn.
 The New Rogues reappear in Final Crisis: Rogues' Revenge, with Libra recruiting them and a new Burn to help him force the original Rogues to join the Secret Society.
-After capturing Captain Cold's father however, the Rogues kill the New Rogues.
+After capturing Captain Cold's father, the Rogues kill the New Rogues.

 The Renegades

-A futuristic iteration of the Rogues called the Renegades appear in The Flash (vol. 3).
-This version of the group are police officers and members of the "Reverse-Flash Task Force" from the 25th century, led by Commander Cold and consisting of Heatstroke, Mirror Monarch, Weather Warlock, Trixster, and the Top.
-Following their debut, the Renegades make further appearances in The Flash (vol. 5) Annual #1 and The Flash #761.
+A futuristic iteration of the Rogues called the Renegades are police officers and members of the "Reverse-Flash Task Force" from the 25th century.
+They are led by Commander Cold and consist of Heatstroke, Mirror Monarch, Weather Warlock, Trixster, and the Top.